shaikhabdullahwaseem17-byte/QUVANTI-LABS-PEEK/README.md

 ## The Problem

 Retail traders and finance students routinely backtest strategies on platforms like TradingView's Pine Script or Python/pandas notebooks.
-The barrier is high: you need to write code, source and clean data, avoid look-ahead bias, understand statistical significance, and know what questions to even ask of the results.
+The barrier is high: you need to write code, pay alot often, source and clean data, avoid look-ahead bias, understand statistical significance, and know what questions to even ask of the results.

 More subtly, most tools that do give you a backtest give you *optimistic* results.
 They use the same data to both fit and evaluate the strategy — a form of data dredging that produces win rates and Sharpe ratios that evaporate in live trading.
 Professional quant shops have known this for decades and use walk-forward analysis, out-of-sample testing, and Monte Carlo methods to catch it.
 These techniques are rarely exposed to retail users in an accessible form.

 Quvanti's thesis is that the *methodology* is the product.
 Anyone can build a backtest button.
 Surfacing Hurst exponent, OOS degradation, Monte Carlo ruin probability, and overfit detection in a plain-language UI is the actual work.

 ---